devakm/gurps-traps/README.md

 ![image](https://github.com/user-attachments/assets/40397bef-8e5f-4cd8-b4ec-737680cca0ee)

-Monk's Active Tile Triggers (MATT) makes it possible to handle many traps in Foundry, but the strategy for doing this in GURPS using GGA is less obvious.
-The typical approach examples given for MATT use an invisible tile "trigger zone" to automatically activate a trap tile and associated animation.
-This simple approach works of course, but is less than ideal for GURPS since it bypasses any normal perception checks and evasion.
-Ideally, you want to give the hapless adventurer a chance to detect the trap before it gets triggered, and evade it if they failed to detect it.

-One approach I have used with some success is to link several hidden "zone" tiles together using MATT and a basic Tagger naming scheme for the tiles.

-The first is a Detection Zone that runs a DetectTraps macro.
+Traps for GGA is a collection of scripts to help with defining how traps behave and tile templates to make custom trap creation as easily repeatable as possible.

+The scripts are triggered by hidden tiles created with Monk's Active Tile Triggers (MATT) and linked together using Tagger.
+The first template creates a detection zone that runs the DetectTraps macro on Enter.
 This works similar to the classic SpellDamage macro for GGA and is triggered by a MATT Chat Message containing GURPS-style trap details so that many different trap configurations can be handled.

 If DetectTraps is successful as they enter this zone, the player gets a warning and nothing else happens.

-If detection fails, then the trap is triggered.
+If DetectTraps fails, then the trap is triggered.
 DetectTraps calls EvadeTrap or ResistEffect along with a Sequencer animation of the trap effect and the Tagger name of the next tile to trigger: the Activation Zone.
-This tile can only be activated manually because it shares a description of the trap effects, which you can easily tailor in the tile Trigger for the current scene.
-You can use the default finishing /anim or easily add your own choice.
+This tile is activated manually because it shares a description of the trap effects, which you can easily tailor in the tile Trigger for the current scene.

 The format for DetectTraps is:
 `Usage: /:DetectTraps title="<title>"" dice=<dice> adds=<adds> type=<type> armordiv=<divisor> rsize=<rsize> attrib=<attribute> difmod=<difficulty> skill=<skill> detectwith=<detectWith> detectdif=<detectDif> traptag=<trapTag>`